alookatommorow/west-coast-skateparks/README.md

 ##Contribute

-West Coast Skateparks is a work in progress.
-Pending the consolidation of more skatepark information and front-end improvements, pictures and embedded video will be added.
-If you would like to clone the repo and make a contribution, please feel free!
+WCS is a work in progress.
+Pending the final touches to the database and a UI/UX enhancement, the app will be officially launched, making it the premiere source for skatepark information in the western U.S.  If you would like to clone the repo and make a contribution, please feel free!

 Clone the repo from your command line